What to do before you go

 If you are a student who requires additional support or has a disability, there is also additional financial support through the programme.
 Contact us to find out more.

-Your exact living costs will depend on the cost of living in the country and city where you’re studying, and your personal lifestyle.
+Your exact living costs will depend on the cost of living of the country and city, and your personal lifestyle.
 It's a good idea to do some of your own research – a good starting point is to check your host institution's website or to talk to your employer.

-You won't pay any extra tuition fees for participating on an exchange programme.
+You won't pay any extra tuition fees for participating in a study/work abroad activity if you choose to do it for the whole academic year.
 You're only liable to pay a reduced applicable fee to the University of Portsmouth.

 You'll also have to pay any costs that a local student incurs.
 Most of the time, your host institution will provide you with a pre-arrival information guide, and a summary of the practical arrangements you'll need to make.